iqhive/runtime.link/Readme.md

     * ffi - enums, unions and pointer-types.

+## Included Software Interfaces

+The runtime.link includes a selection of builtin representations for well-known software interfaces.
+These are intended to act as a reference on how the package can be utilised and also as readily available interfaces that can be imported into your projects.
+We aim to keep a consistent level of quality for these interfaces.

+We will consider pull requests for additional interfaces that have well-known and widely available implementations under an Open Source license.
+If you would like to include an API interface for a proprietary API, so that is available to all runtime.link users, please contact us for a quote.
+We can help create the Go representation for you.
+The only strict requirement here is that the interface itself (but not necessarily the implementation) must be included in the project under the same license as runtime.link.

 ## Roadmap

 1. Docs/Code generation for the runtime.link project will be provided by the `runtime.link/sdk` tooling